Jorgro/TDT4136/README.md

-# TDT4136 - Introduction to Artificial Intelligense
+# TDT4136 - Introduction to Artificial Intelligence
 ## Assignement 2 - A*
 Finding the best path using A*